opencybersecurityalliance/kestrel-lang/README.rst

 Talks And Demos
 ===============

-Kestrel debuted at RSA Conference 2021 with its goal of an `efficient cyberthreat hunting symbiosis`_, its design concepts like `entity-based reasoning`_ and `composable hunt flow`_, as well as a cross-host hunting demo with TTP pattern matching, provenance tracking, TI-enrichment, machine learning analytics, and more.
+Kestrel was debuted at RSA Conference 2021 with its goal of an `efficient cyberthreat hunting symbiosis`_, its key design concepts `entity-based reasoning`_ and `composable hunt flow`_, as well as a small-enterprise APT hunting demo with TTP pattern matching, cross-host provenance tracking, TI-enrichment, machine learning analytics, and more.
 Watch our session `The Game of Cyber Threat Hunting: The Return of the Fun`_ (30 minutes with demo) or the `demo`_ alone (15 minutes).

-Kestrel was further introduced to the threat hunting community at `SANS Threat Hunting Summit 2021`_ in session `Compose Your Hunts With Reusable Knowledge and Share Your Huntbook With the Community`_ to facilitate hunting playbook composition, sharing, and reuse.
-The session started from 3 simple hunt step demos---TTP pattern matching, provenance tracking, and data visualization analytics---then went into comprehensive huntflow composition to convey the idea of hunting knowledge composition and reuse.
-The recording will be published by SANS.
+Kestrel was further introduced to the threat hunting community at `SANS Threat Hunting Summit 2021`_ in session `Compose Your Hunts With Reusable Knowledge and Share Your Huntbook With the Community`_ to facilitate huntbook composition, sharing, and reuse.
+The session started from 3 simple hunt step demos---TTP pattern matching, provenance tracking, and data visualization analytics---then went into comprehensive hunt flow composition to convey the idea of hunting knowledge composition and reuse.
+The recording is currently available at SANS library and will be published by SANS.

 Kestrel will be presented as part of the open hunting stack for hybrid cloud in Black Hat Europe Arsenal 2021 session: `An Open Stack for Threat Hunting in